 The database only holds records of the reply email addresses that are found in current scam emails – not the sending accounts.

 Simply type in the reply email address from the scam email you are reviewing and you’ll see whether or not it’s listed.
-The database is updated every 12 hours and holds the majority of probable current scam email reply accounts currently in circulation – a historical listing for the past 12 months (sometimes longer) is also included and will also be included in the search results.
+The database is updated every 12 hours and holds the majority of probable current scam email reply accounts currently in circulation – a historical listing for the past 12 months (sometimes longer) is also included and will be displayed in the search results.

 Should you find an address that has been included in error, then please notify us straight away using the Enquiry Form on the Contact Us page and we will investigate further and take the appropriate action.